DMM TOC > 600 Basic Standards for All Mailing Services|

 Except for accounts used solely to pay postage due for shortpaid mail, address correction notices, and undeliverable-as-addressed pieces returned to sender (e.g., return service requested), mailers must pay a separate annual accounting fee for each extra service paid through an advance deposit account.
 This fee covers the administrative cost of maintaining the account and provides the mailer with the accounting of all charges deducted from that account.
 The accounting fee is charged once each 12-month period on the anniversary date of the initial accounting fee payment.
 The fee may be paid in advance only for the next year and only during the last 60 days of the current service period.
 The fee charged is that which is in effect on the date of payment.

-To determine single-piece weight in any mailing at single-piece prices, in a bulk mailing at Media Mail, or Library Mail prices, or in any bulk price mailing of nonidentical-weight pieces, weigh each piece individually.
+[1-17-16] To determine single-piece weight in any mailing at single-piece prices, in a bulk mailing at Media Mail, or Library Mail prices, or in any bulk price mailing of nonidentical-weight pieces, weigh each piece individually.
 To determine single-piece weight in any other bulk or presort price mailing, weigh a sample group of at least 10 randomly selected pieces and divide the total sample weight by the number of pieces in the sample.
-Express all single-piece weights in decimal pounds rounded off to two decimal places for the following mailpieces: Priority Mail Express, Priority Mail (except Critical Mail), Parcel Select, Bound Printed Matter, Media Mail, and Library Mail prices.
-Mailers using eVS may round off to two or four decimals, because eVS automatically rounds to the appropriate decimal place.
+Express all single-piece weights in decimal pounds rounded off to two decimal places for the following mailpieces: Priority Mail Express, Priority Mail, Parcel Select, Bound Printed Matter, Media Mail, and Library Mail prices.
 For all other mailpieces, express all single-piece weights in decimal pounds rounded off to four decimal places.

 b.
 Weights in decimal pounds (e.g., 1.1250 pounds) rounded as shown below.